MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`SSLCertThumbPrint`** - **SSL Certificate Thumb Print**<br>
 `string`.
 Required when `Protocol = https`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Thumb-print of the Secure Socket Layer certificate that the website is going to use.
-The certificate should be already installed on the machine and present under the Local Computer, Personal store.
+Specifies the thumb-print of the Secure Socket Layer certificate that the website is going to use.
+The certificate should already be installed on the machine and present under the Local Computer Personal store.
 <!-- :::editable-content-end::: -->
 <br>